pknw1/container-persistence-git/README.md

 - config container commit's changes on shutdown
 - config container pulls changes on startup OR pulls config if missing

+# UPDATES

+- ENV variables for repo base URL, git config details, mount point for volume added
+- startup checks to ensure container shows as starting while cloning or pulling config
+- set shutdown timer to 5 mins so config has time to sync
+- removed Version=3 from docker-compose.yml for compatability with healthcheck conditons

 # TODO

 * minimise layers on config